mobile app bar

 Mathew and Kelly Stafford share a laugh during speeches for the ribbon cutting of the Kelly and Matthew Stafford and Friends Education Center at the S.A.Y Detroit Play Center in Detroit on Monday, April 1, 2024.

-The snow gave the Eagles an advantage, which the team from Los Angeles found hard to get over.
+The snow probably gave the Eagles an advantage, which the team from Los Angeles found hard to adapt to.
+But the Rams are not the only team to have had weather conditions against them.

-In another divisional-round matchup between the Ravens and the Bills, Baltimore struggled in the snow.
+In another divisional-round matchup between the Ravens and the Bills recently, the Ravens struggled in the snow.
 They had drops and fumbles and were unable to hold on to the ball.
-Meanwhile, Buffalo players were unfazed by the snow.
-Its called a “home advantage” for a reason.
+Meanwhile, the Bills players were unfazed by it and it showed in the eventual outcome, 27-25.
+So it is called ‘home advantage’ for a reason.

 Kelly Stafford revealed that the NFL doesn’t allow unfair advantages

-On the same episode of the podcast, Kelly highlighted how the NFL prioritizes fairness by ensuring equal treatment and advantages for both teams.
-While home teams can prepare for weather conditions like snow, the league ensures that visiting teams are not left at a disadvantage.
-Both teams have access to essentials like thick coats, heated benches, and iPads to maintain a level playing field.
+On the same episode of the podcast, Kelly highlighted how both teams have access to essentials like thick coats, heated benches, and iPads to maintain a level playing field.

 If, for instance, the heated benches for the away team malfunction, the NFL mandates that the home team turn off their bench heaters as well.
 This ensures the home team doesn’t gain an unfair advantage, reinforcing the league’s commitment to fairness and equity.